- Activity Level: moderate

 - Average Size: Small

-Cockapoo Breed Profile
+Cockapoo Dog Breed Information

 Because the Cockapoo is a mixed dog breed, you can expect a temperament along the lines of its parent breeds, the Miniature Poodle and the Cocker Spaniel.
 This leads them to regularly have a very loving and also highly energetic temperament.
 They may also exhibit anxiety and nervousness though, making them prone to separation distress when left alone for long periods of time.